joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 ## The _Three Principal Layers_

 Martin Fowler is one of the most influential voices in software architecture and software engineering.
-His book on enterprise application architecture is a must read for anyone serious about growing in their software architecture design skills.
+His book on enterprise application architecture is a must-read for anyone serious about growing in their software architecture design skills.

 Fowler introduces the _Three Principal Layers_ (p.
 20) which is comprised of the Presentation layer,